beeware/toga/docs/reference/api/widgets/progressbar.rst

   will try to provide a visual distinction between running and not-running determinate progress bars, but this cannot be guaranteed.

-* iOS does not support indeterminate progress bars.
-On iOS, a running indeterminate progress bar will display as a constant 25% progress.

 Reference
 ---------